• viagra action

 Style Wars – Obama and McCain Graded on Musical Taste

-The wars of the future, ladies and gentlemen, will not be fought over oil, or territory, or, contrary to what you may have been told, water.
+The wars of the future, there ladies and gentlemen, nurse will not be fought over oil, or territory, or, contrary to what you may have been told, water.
 The wars of the future will be fought over cool.

 So – to the point.
 Earlier I received an email from imeem: